matus-chochlik/oglplu2/README.rst

 Requirements
 ============

-A compiler supporting C++14, a python interpreter and the `GLEW`_ and `GLFW`_ libraries are required.
+A compiler supporting C++14, a python interpreter and a GL API library like `GLEW`_, and a GL context management library like `GLFW`_, `GLFW3`_ or `SDL`_ are required.
+On Linux OGLplus2 ideally also works with the `Xlib`_ library and the ``GL/glcorearb.h`` header (the latter is included in the repository) out of the box.
-Currently the only compiler known to work is clang++-3.6.0.
-Support for other libraries with similar functionality will be added in the future.

-On Linux distributions with the ``apt`` package manager, the following should be enough to install most of the dependencies for the GLFW+GLEW configuration:
+On recent Linux distributions with the ``apt`` package manager, the following should be enough to install most of the dependencies for the GLFW3+GLEW
+configuration:

 ::

- sudo apt-get install python cmake clang-3.6 libglew-dev libglfw-dev
+ sudo apt-get install python cmake clang libglew-dev libglfw3-dev

 For other configurations using SDL, wxWidgets, GLUT, etc. you need to install the appropriate packages (the names vary wildly between distrubutions or even between versions of the same distribution so they are not listed here).

-The `GSL`_ library is also required; the ``third_party/GSL`` directory contains a git submodule which should be updated before building OGLplus2.
+The `GSL`_ library is also required; the ``third_party/GSL`` directory contains a git submodule which must be initialized and updated before building OGLplus2.

 Building
 ========